Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 ---
 title: "Floating dragons: Floating point from scratch"
-date: 2026-04-02
+date: 2026-04-01
-description: "Building floating point from scratch from first principals."
+description: "Building floating point from scratch"
 summary: ""
-tags: ["floating point", "float", "bfloat16",  "IHP", "130nm", "C++", "verification", "math", "rtl", "verilog", "DFT", "systolic_array", "arithmetic"]
+tags: ["floating point", "float", "bfloat16",  "IHP", "130nm", "C", "verification", "math", "rtl", "verilog", "DFT", "systolic_array", "arithmetic"]
 draft: true
 showTableOfContents: true
 ---
+{{< katex >}}

 Recommended soundtrack for reading, microtonal math rock:  [https://www.youtube.com/watch?v=0Ssi-9wS1so](https://www.youtube.com/watch?v=0Ssi-9wS1so)

 I have a confession to make: floating point scares me.

 Half a decade ago I decided that I was going to implement some floating point arithmetic.
 Back then it seemed approachable enough, after all, floating points are ubiquitous.
 How hard can it really be ?
 My experience until that point had been: given enough time and effort is spent bashing my brain against a problem, I can generally figure things out.

 This is how I faced the most complete technical defeat of my existence.
 Through this utter annihilation emerged my present fear of floating point.

 After half a decade I decided it was time for a rematch, time to face my dragons